 Clean Heating & Cooling

-Thirty-eight percent of the greenhouse gases emitted in New York State come from heating and cooling buildings.
+The largest source of the greenhouse gases in New York State comes from heating and cooling buildings.
 In order to achieve New York State’s commitment from the CLCPA to reducing greenhouse gas emissions 40% percent by 2030 and more than 85% percent by 2050 – it is critical that we address the nonelectric segment of the building sector, in addition to transitioning our electricity production to renewable sources.
 Renewable heating and cooling technologies, such as air source heat pumps, ground source heat pumps, and geothermal and solar thermal systems, could eliminate the on-site use of fossil fuels to heat and cool buildings and to generate hot water.